An Introduction to Pyro Staining Developers,

 Figure 1.
 A JandC 200 negative developed in Pyrocat 2:2:100

 Figure 1 shows a number of important things about a Pyro stained negative.
 All three curves are from the same negative.
 First, note the difference in contrast between the three curves.
-The
+The black

-how the stain is proportional to silver density, least in the shadow areas of the negative, greatest in the highlights.
+the stain is proportional to silver density, least in the shadow areas of the negative, greatest in the highlights.

 DO PYRO NEGATIVES REALLY PRINT DIFFERENTLY?